-Morningstar.
+Source: Morningstar.
 I Shares.
-Three-year rating: 3 stars, 408 funds rated.
-Five-year rating: 4 stars, 350 funds rated.
-Ten-year rating not rated.
-For overall rating, 408 funds were rated.
+Three-year rating: 3 stars, 400 funds rated.
+Five-year rating: 4 stars, 348 funds rated.
+Ten-year rating: 5 stars, 240 funds rated.
+For overall rating, 400 funds were rated.
 Ratings reflect risk-adjusted performance.
 Different share classes may have different rankings.
 The Overall Morningstar Rating™ for a fund is derived from a weighted average of the performance figures associated with its three-, five- and 10-year (if applicable) Morningstar Rating metrics.

 Using a flexible multi-asset approach that seeks only the best income opportunities from around the globe, the J.P.
 Morgan Income Builder Fund has consistently provided a much higher yield than traditional sources of income, like CDs.

 The Fund pursues income opportunities wherever they arise and has used its flexibility to vary its asset mix over time.
 The result is an investment that’s designed to capture income and pursue gains without concentrating risks.

 |MSCI World Index (net of foreign withholding taxes)||18.20%||11.38%||3.54%|

 |Barclays U.S. Aggregate Index||-0.31%||2.21%||4.37%|

 †Performance Inception Date: 5/31/07